Concordium/concordium-base/smart-contracts/docs/src/references/simulate-context.rst

 Chain meta data
 ===============

-Both the init- and receive-context contains a ``metadata`` section containing information of the current status of the blockchain, according to the node running the smart contract.
+Both the init- and receive-context contain a ``metadata`` section containing information of the current status of the blockchain, according to the node running the smart contract.